 It was Ernest Hemingway who said, “Write drunk, edit sober.”
 I suppose that’s why I felt I could drink while I was writing this.
 The only problem is that you may know that this quote has been widely debunked.

 If that means whiskey and writing don’t mix, then when exactly should you pour yourself a tumbler?
 Certain social gatherings come to mind, of course, but I like to do something else with my liquor.

 I recently bought a bottle in preparation for the birth of my first child.
 I drank a glass when she arrived.
 Admittedly, it was several days later.
 Weeks, actually.
 When things finally calmed down a bit.

 I plan to drink another tumbler on Father’s Day.
-(It just so happens that this is the next big milestone.)
+(It just so happens that this is the next significant milestone.)
 The purpose of this way of drinking is to mark an occasion.
 It’s not necessary to become inebriated.
-Although, a little buzz wouldn’t hurt.
+Although a little buzz wouldn’t hurt.

 Whiskey should be enjoyed and savored.
-I believe this so much that I’ve invested in set of my own sphere-shaped ice molds.
+I believe this so much that I’ve invested in a set of sphere-shaped ice molds.
 I’ve also been gifted a few whiskey stones.
-I’ve yet to try them but I will.
+I’ve yet to try them, but I will.

 photo: Michael Mroczek